 Stage 9

-The State will select the State design through a process determined by the Governor, within a timeframe specified by the Mint.
+The State will select the State design through a process determined by the

 Stage 8